-This scoping review shows the importance and the (particular recent) surge in interest in diagnostic confidence.
+This scoping review shows the importance and the (particularly recent) surge in interest in diagnostic confidence.
 Whilst confidence has been linked to diagnostic error in the past7, studying it requires insights from cognitive psychology to inform medical education and practice71.
-Past work has rarely shown that confidence and accuracy in diagnoses are aligned.
+How clinicians evaluate their decisions contributes to their effectiveness, as an overconfident clinician may overlook diagnostic possibilities, delay treatment or ignore crucial information.
+Conversely, an underconfident clinician may be less likely to speak up in a group about potential errors.
+Our review finds that confidence and accuracy are rarely aligned during diagnoses.
 Whilst cognitive interventions such as considering alternative diagnoses and guided reflections have been tested, there is yet to be a standardised cognitive framework to teach non-technical skills such as expression of uncertainty.
 Notably from these papers, miscalibration of confidence is not only a function of social and environmental factors, as such miscalibration was also observed for vignette studies performed by individual participants.
-One can imagine however that such factors only serve to amplify systematic tendencies toward misaligned confidence/certainty.
-When coupled with the aforementioned downstream effects of confidence with patient’s care pathway, a misplaced sense of confidence can have a large impact on patients.
+Such factors only serve to amplify systematic tendencies toward misaligned confidence/certainty.
+When coupled with the aforementioned uses of confidence within the patient’s care pathway, a misplaced sense of confidence can have a large impact on patients, including the increased likelihood of insufficient care or longer hospital stays due to missed diagnoses.
 It is perhaps from these downstream effects of confidence that errors are more likely to arise, rather than simply from diagnoses themselves.
-Studying errors directly may therefore not be as fruitful an approach for future work as focusing on prompting clinicians toward displaying certainty or uncertainty appropriately.
+Studying errors has tended to the focus of past work, but studying confidence is similarly fruitful, as both lines of work are important to understand calibration within diagnosis.